-We have focused in large part on developmental signals such as Wnt, Notch and Hedgehog which are critical regulators of normal development in a variety of systems, and a major target of mutation in human cancer.
+Dr. Reya's work has focused in large part on developmental signals such as Wnt, Notch and Hedgehog which are critical regulators of normal development in a variety of systems, and a major target of mutation in human cancer.
 Their research using knockout and transgenic approaches suggests that these signals are activated in hematopoietic stem cells, and that they functionally contribute to stem cell self-renewal in vivo.
-In addition their data also shows that inhibition of these signals can block leukemia development and propagation in mouse models of the disease.
-Their current work is focused on further understanding the relationship between these pathways at a molecular level and also defining the role of these signals in human leukemias.
+In addition, their data also shows that inhibition of these signals can block leukemia development and propagation in mouse models of the disease.
+Their current work is focused on further understanding the relationship between these pathways at a molecular level and defining the role of these signals in human leukemias.

 Stem Cell Regeneration after Injury:

 A major focus of the lab's research is to image stem cell growth, regeneration and transformation in real time.
-Ultimately this will be the most powerful approach to understanding how regeneration and oncogenesis occur in the body so that we may design better ways to activate or block these processes when needed.
-They use state of the art in vitro and in vivo imaging technologies to visualize stem cells interacting with the microenvironment, and defining the consequences of these interactions on normal cell fate decisions and oncogenic cell growth.
+Ultimately, this will be the most powerful approach to understanding how regeneration and oncogenesis occur in the body so that better ways may be designed to activate or block these processes when needed.
+The lab uses state of the art in vitro and in vivo imaging technologies to visualize stem cells interacting with the microenvironment, and define the consequences of these interactions on normal cell fate decisions and oncogenic cell growth.